AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 ![The side panel gives the files and functions tree](https://zestedesavoir.com:443/media/galleries/2584/dab8888e-32fc-4856-bb87-4de884829822.png)

 The window of Frama-C opens and in the panel dedicated to files and functions, we can select the function `abs`.
-At each `ensures` line, there is a blue circle, it indicates that no verification has been attempted for these properties.
+At each `ensures` line, we can see a blue circle, it indicates that no verification has been attempted for these properties.